-- Please upload only good quality (not blurred) photograph as per following guidelines.
-The GATE 2021 admit card and scorecard will be printed with the photograph that you have submitted. - The photograph MUST match with your appearance on the day of the examination. - A passport size (3.5 cm Width x 4.5 cm Height) photograph of the face of the candidate is required for the application form. - The face of the candidate must cover 60% 70% of the above mentioned size of the photograph. - The photograph must be recent, in COLOUR with WHITE background.
-Photographs taken using a mobile phone and other self-composed portraits may result in rejection of the application. - Face in the photo MUST NOT be covered with any foreign objects (except spectacles with power).
-Sunglasses, Caps, Hats, Coloured glasses etc. are NOT allowed. - Both the ears MUST be visible on the photo. - Photo MUST contain ONLY candidate's face.
-NO objects/persons in the background are allowed. - Upload the image of your photo in JPEG format of size 3.5 cm x 4.5 cm (Width x Height). - Maximum size for JPEG can be 480×640 in pixels (0.3 Mega pixel).
-Minimum size for JPEG should be 240×320 pixels.
-File size MUST be minimum of 50 kB and maximum of 200 kB. - Background of the photograph must be WHITE colour. - The photograph MUST have a full-face view looking into the camera directly. - The main features of the face must not be covered by hair of the head, any cloth or any shadow.
-Forehead, eyes, nose, ears and chin should be clearly visible. - If the candidate normally wear spectacles, a photograph with glare on glasses is NOT acceptable in the photo.
-While the candidate may wear spectacles for the photo shoot, if the glare cannot be avoided, then the spectacles MUST be removed. - Photographs which are not adhering to above criteria will lead to rejection of your GATE application, WITHOUT any refund of the application fee. - Table 4.5 shows the samples of acceptable good quality photographs and poor quality unacceptable photographs.
+- •Please upload only good quality (not blurred) photograph as per following guidelines.
+The GATE 2022 admit card and scorecard will be printed with the photograph that you have submitted. - •The photograph MUST match with your appearance on the day of the examination.

+- •A passport size (3.5 cm Width × 4.5 cm Height) photograph of the face of the candidate is required for the application form. - •The face of the candidate must cover 60% 70% of the above mentioned size of the photograph. - •The photograph must be recent, in COLOUR with WHITE background.
+Photographs taken using a mobile phone and other self-composed portraits may result in rejection of the application. - •Face in the photo MUST NOT be covered with any foreign objects (except spectacles with power).
+Sunglasses, Caps, Hats, Coloured glasses etc. are NOT allowed. - •Both the ears MUST be visible on the photo. - •Photo MUST contain ONLY candidate's face.
+NO objects/persons in the background are allowed. - •Upload the image of your photo in JPEG / JPG format of size with aspect ratio, minimum aspect ratio = 0.66; maximum aspect ratio = 0.89.
+After cropping to the mentioned size, face must cover 60-70% of the image. - Maximum size for photo can be 480×640 in pixels and minimum pixel resolution 240x320.
+File size MUST be minimum of 20 kB and maximum of 200 kB. - •Background of the photograph must be WHITE in colour. - •The photograph MUST have a full-face view looking into the camera directly. - •The main features of the face must not be covered by hair of the head, any cloth or any shadow.
+Forehead, eyes, nose, ears and chin should be clearly visible. - •If the candidate normally wears spectacles, a photograph with glare on glasses is NOT acceptable in the photo.
+While the candidate may wear spectacles for the photo shoot, if the glare cannot be avoided, then the spectacles MUST be removed. - •Photographs which are not adhering to above criteria will lead to rejection of your GATE application, WITHOUT any refund of the application fee. - •Table 4.6 shows the samples of acceptable good quality photographs and poor quality unacceptable photographs.

-Table 4.5 Sample Photographs
+Table 4.6 Sample Photographs